Eurofins Scientific

 Eurofins Scientific SE is a French group of laboratories headquartered in Luxembourg, providing testing and support services to the pharmaceutical, food, environmental, agriscience and consumer products industries and to governments.

-Eurofins Group has an international network of ca. 900 laboratories across 61 countries and a portfolio of over 200,000 validated analytical methods for characterising the safety, identity, purity, composition, authenticity and origin of products and biological substances.
+Eurofins Group has an international network of over 900 laboratories in 62 countries and a portfolio of over 200,000 validated analytical methods for characterizing the safety, identity, purity, composition, authenticity and origin of products and biological substances.
 Eurofins also provides clinical diagnostic testing services and in-vitro diagnostic products.
-Through research and development, in-licensing and acquisitions, the Group draws on the latest developments in the field of biotechnology and analytical sciences.

 History

 Eurofins Scientific was founded in 1987 with 4 employees.
 Eurofins derived the "fins" of its name from the French version of SNIF-NMR: Fractionnement Isotopique Naturel Spécifique par Résonance Magnétique Nucléaire or FINS-RMN.
 During this start up period (1987 to 1997), the SNIF-NMR patent was registered.

 From 1997, Eurofins' strategy was to acquire state-of-the-art laboratories with unique technologies, scientific expertise and potential for global growth.
-As Eurofins' revenues reached €7 million, its IPO on the Paris Stock Exchange helped fund the organisation's rapid geographic expansion.
+As Eurofins' revenues reached €7 million, its IPO on the Paris Stock Exchange helped fund the organization's rapid geographic expansion.
 The network expanded to eight new countries and grew to include over 50 laboratory sites.
 Leading positions were built up in core markets (Food Testing, BioPharma Product Testing and Environment Testing) and key segments such as genomics and contaminant testing.

-In 2001, Eurofins TAG was developed in response to the mad cow disease (BSE) crisis, allowing, for the very first time, genetic fingerprints to be used to confirm that each package of meat in a supermarket originated from an animal that had been tested free of BSE.
+In 2001, Eurofins developed Eurofins TAG, a system that uses genetic markers to trace meat products to individual animals to ensure consumer products are free of BSE.

 From 2002, Eurofins started developing its infrastructure.
-It structured its laboratories as independent, entrepreneur-led companies, which eventually achieved global leadership positions in R&D, testing, nurturing scientific talent, and funding research.
+It structured its laboratories as independent, entrepreneur-led companies, which eventually achieved global leadership positions in several key areas.

-Having established the building blocks to support the network’s growth, focus turned to starting up and expanding operations in new markets and geographies, including China, Sweden, Norway and Ireland, between 2005 and 2008.